 As you can see, the health of your dog's thoracic spine is crucial to their overall health.
 If you are asking if the same applies to your back, the answer is yes.
-Most of the things that you have learned in the Health and Longevity Course for Dogs can be applied to your health.
+Most of the things that you've learned in the Health and Longevity Course for Dogs can be applied to your health.
 The old yogis knew why spine flexibility is important to overall health.
-Not paying attention to spine mobility is like maintaining a house, but neglecting its roof.
+Not paying attention to spine mobility is like maintaining a house, but neglecting the roof.

 A different kind of heartbreak

 There is no need to emphasize how important the heart is for your dog's health.
-It is dependent on essential nutrients and supplements.
-As soon as there is a nutrient deficit, the hardworking heart tissues and structure will be affected.
+It's dependent on essential nutrients and supplements.
+As soon as there is a nutrient deficiency, the hardworking heart tissues and structure will be affected.

 Some time ago, I wrote an article on the topic of why straight-legged dogs such as boxers and Dobermans have a higher rate of heart disease.
 Straight forelegs and a very narrow interscapular space create flow congestion, which compromises the heart.
 Read the full article here.

-The heart association point is at fifth thoracic intervertebral and the pericardium is connected to the 6th thoracic intervertebral space.
+The heart association point is at the fifth thoracic intervertebral and the pericardium is connected to the sixth thoracic intervertebral space.
 When you feel your dog’s heart beating, you will see the location of the heart is directly below the fifth and sixth vertebra.

 The main causes of dysfunction in these segments are poor breeding, a variety of injuries caused by slips, falls and slides, excessive swimming (read the full article here), too much digging and hind end weakness, to name a few.

-What has hind-end strength got to do with the heart?
+What does hind end strength have to do with the heart?